We are so glad you’re here!

 What should I do after referring a student?

 - Follow up.
 It can be helpful to arrange a time to speak with the student again after making a referral.
 This helps to communicate your concern and interest.

 - Maintain.
 Continue to provide clear and consistent boundaries and expectation with the student in your staff or faculty role.

 Can I get an Emotional Support Animal (ESA) letter?

-Additionally, students who reside in a housing unit may ask our therapists to write an ESA letter in order to have an animal stay with them under the Fair Housing Act.
-Our therapists will not write letters for ESAs for housing, travel accommodations or course accommodations unless clinically necessary for students who are actively participating in on-campus counseling services.
-Ultimately, the decision to write an ESA letter for a student is up to each individual therapist’s clinical discretion.
-However, our therapists are happy to connect the students with a community-based provider to help determine disability status and need for an ESA or Service Animal if needed.
+Additionally, students who reside in a housing unit may ask our counselors to write an ESA letter in order to have an animal stay with them under the Fair Housing Act.
+Our counselors will not write letters for ESAs for housing, travel accommodations or course accommodations unless clinically necessary for students who are actively participating in on-campus counseling services.
+Ultimately, the decision to write an ESA letter for a student is up to each individual counselor’s clinical discretion.
+However, our counselors are happy to connect the students with a community-based provider to help determine disability status and need for an ESA or Service Animal if needed.

 What are some additional community-based resources?